JPT96/MS-Project-one-JPT/README.md

  ## Deployment

- For deployment I became easy to go from the coding platform I used to github-gitpod as I use VS code the only issues I really ran into was changing the file target locations within the gitpod as the gitpod won't have access to my C: drive so I need to make it target the files within the gitpod to make it all work appropriatley.
+ For deployment it became easy to go from VS-code to github-gitpod, as I use VS code the only issues I really ran into was changing the file target locations within the gitpod.
+As the gitpod won't have access to my C: drive so I need to make it target the files within the gitpod to make it all work appropriatley.